aws-samples/amazon-ec2-image-builder-samples/Cdk/Linux/hello-world/README.md

 - Npm 6.14.0 or above
 - Docker 20.0.0 or above
 - CDK 2.0.0 or above
-- AWS account need to be bootstrapped by following the steps from https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html
+- AWS account need to be bootstrapped by following the steps in the [CDK Bootstrapping](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html) guide.

 ## System Configuration